Yiyi-philosophy/website_acad/Paper/Summarize.md

     - <img src="Summarize.assets/image-20230109155659742.png" alt="image-20230109155659742" width="40%;" />
   - Since global shuffling reads from the PFS, the cost of I/O is much higher than those of local and partial shuffling.
     - <img src="Summarize.assets/image-20230109160514415.png" alt="image-20230109160514415" width="40%;" />
-    - Partial-1.0 is same as Global ?
-Without Scheduler?

 #### 6 RELATED WORK